 Immense red dunes rising over 300 meters above the earth in the world's oldest desert, sweeping thunderstorms, petrified trees left from another era centuries ago, a ghost town built, populated and then suddenly abandoned, you will see and shoot all off these and more, from the ground and from the air, under top professional assistance and dedicated guidance.
 Locations and phenomena that will make you doubt the world you know and simply watch in awe, as landscapes you never imagined unveil in front of your eyes.

 The guesthouse shuttle will collect all arriving guests from the Windhoek International Airport during the day.
-At 18:00 we will head to the famous Joe’s Beer House for dinner where everyone is introduced and the guides will get you excited about the photo opportunities that lie ahead.
+At 18:00 we will have dinner where everyone is introduced and the guides will get you excited about the photo opportunities that lie ahead.

 After Breakfast at the hotel, we'll board our spacious bus and journey 500km south to Quiver Tree Forest.
 Found in only in South-Western Africa, quiver “trees” are actually very large succulent plants.
 With their cracking golden-white bark and remarkable shape, they make great photographic subjects.
-We’ll arrive at our destination early afternoon, leaving plenty of time for everyone to familiarize themselves with the amazing trees.
-The group will be split in two and the other half will shoot sunset at Giant's Playground, which is just around the corner and offers identical photo opportunities.
-After sunset we’ll have dinner at the lodge and get to bed early.
+We’ll arrive at our destination early afternoon, leaving plenty of time for everyone to familiarize themselves with the amazing trees, before a sunset shoot, followed by a night shoot and dinner.
+We will spend the next day further shooting the quiver trees in the forest and in Giant's Playground just around the corner, where even more trees and interesting rocks await.

-This morning will be the highlight of convenience on the workshop as we photograph a quiver tree on the cliff edge from the lodge’s pool deck.
-After breakfast we'll get back in our bus and make a 3-hour drive to the Coastal town of Luderitz.
+After a sunrise shoot and breakfast we'll get back in our bus and make a 3-hour drive to the Coastal town of Luderitz.
 We’ll spend a long afternoon familiarizing ourselves with the many colorful, sand filled rooms of Kolmanskop.
 Situated just 5 minutes inland from Luderitz, it is the long forgotten site of one of the greatest diamond rushes in history.
 Just after the turn of the 19th century, German mining companies invested a fortune to build an entire town in the middle of nowhere.
 Everything from the door frames to the paint was imported from Germany and today the desert is reclaiming this once-glorious town.
 Despite being flooded with sand, the dry climate has done an amazing job of preserving the colorful rooms.
 There are well over 25 rooms worth photographing, so everyone can do their own thing.
 The guides will assist everyone to identify a room with an east-facing window for the next morning.
 After sunset we’ll have dinner at the Hotel.

 We’ll get up for an early coffee and depart for the Ghost town in darkness.
 The guides will make sure that everyone is in place for a beam of orange light in the buildings as the sun crests the horizon in the East.
 After a quick morning shoot we'll head back to the hotel for breakfast.
 We'll return to Kolmanskop just before noon to make sure we capture the shadows of open roof slats under a 1 o'clock sun, and then have another relaxed afternoon exploring the Ghost town.